zapta/arm/pro-mini/README.md

 * Zero software installation when using with the mbed.org online IDE.
 * Full support of Windows, Mac OSX and Linux.
 * Easy firmware upgrade using a file drag and drop.
 Programmers and adapters are not required, even if you are bringing up your own board!
-* Supports optional debuggers (such as the [OM13014,598](http://www.digikey.com/short/7zbr3m)) for single stepping and full debugging capabilities.
+* Supports optional debuggers (such as [LPC-LINK 2](http://www.digikey.com/short/7nr7n4)) for single stepping and full debugging capabilities.
 * I/O library and a hello world example (with serial printing over USB, parallel port io, blinking LED, and timing).
 * No-nonsense open source license (no commercial restrictions, sharing and attribution not required).